AlexCharlton/Hypergiant/README.md

 Hypergiant should run on anything that supports OpenGL (including ES).
 It’s been tested on Linux, OS X, Windows.

+Note that this is an early release of Hypergiant.
+Some features that you might expect are missing, but there is more to come.
+Feel free to pass feature requests my way, though.
+Or better yet: patches!

 ## Installation
 This repository is a [Chicken Scheme](http://call-cc.org/) egg.